VinitaSilaparasetty/EDA-with-Python-for-ABCDE-Conference/README.md

 ### Update: The conference has now ended, but you can view the recording of my session here: https://youtu.be/fnoVTxLz4U8

+The conclusions of the conference are available here: https://youtu.be/wf9ahUAbqa0

 ### About the Instructor

 <p align="center">